ericbulloch/kwmd/write_ups/flow.md

 The above example tells me that the `anonymous` disk doesn't require me to authenticate.
 Therefore, I can view the contents of that disk.

+## Connecting to Disk

+To connect to an anonymous disk, I use the smbclient tool.
+It makes it easy to browse and download files after enumeration is complete.
+I connect to the anonymous disk above with the following command:

+`smbclient //target.thm/anonymous/ -N`

+This will change the command prompt to the following:

+`smb: \>`

+Now I can use the `ls` and `cd` commands to look around the disk.

+## Downloading Individual Files

+I often times need to download the contents of a disk on to my machine for analysis.
+If the file on the disk is called important.txt, I would run the following command in the smb prompt:

+`get important.txt`

+This will download the important.txt file to the directory I was in on my machine when I connected to the disk.

 # Stable Shell

 Once I have connected to the target machine with netcat, getting a stable shell is my main priority.
 There are a few different ways to do this, here are the ones that I use.